Proudly supported by

 If you are a donor partner interested in working with us on this unique enabler of youth ideas in rural Australia we invite you to be in touch and consider joining us at the 2015 Youth Summit on Thursday, 12 February 2015.

-The 2014 FRRR ABC Heywire Youth Innovation Grants program is currently CLOSED.
+The 2015 FRRR ABC Heywire Youth Innovation Grants program opens on the 1st of May.

 FRRR and ABC Heywire will launch the 2015 ideas at the end of April 2015.
-Grant applications will open at the end of April and close in early June.
+Grant applications will open on 1 May, 2015 and close on 12 June, 2015.
 Not-for-Profit community groups with an ABN or incorporation certificate can apply to adopt, adapt and implement the ideas.
 Preference will be given to projects that involve local youth in their implementation and management.
 Projects must be undertaken in rural, regional and remote Australia as defined by ABC Heywire - projects which are located in Sydney, Melbourne, Brisbane, Adelaide and Perth are not eligible.

 The positive impact of the inaugural 2013 grants are already being felt.
 Watch this short video on the 2013 program’s impact to see how three ideas have been implemented to create real change.
 You can also find out more about the nine 2013 grant recipients.